lidonghua/rails-tutorial/README.md

 - Use latest gems when possible.
 - Use bootstrap 3 to get a more modern-look.
 - Use `kaminari` for pagination instead of `will_paginate`.
+- Use HAML instead of ERb for conciseness.

 ## Original information